Making Change Conference:

 Since 2020 Sara has continued to work on expanding the use of industrial waste streams, participated in exhibitions, and delivered lectures, workshops, and talks.
 Currently, Sara is collaborating with ceramic producers and mass manufacturers to implement the use of industrial waste on a larger scale.

-9.26 – 9.40pm: Discussion/audience Q&A
+9.26 – 9.40pm: Discussion & Audience Questions

 9.40: Close